-David is a Principal Program Manager for Mobile Developer Tools at Microsoft, focused on Xamarin.Forms.
+David is a Principal Product Manager for .NET at Microsoft, focused on .NET MAUI.
 A .NET developer since 2002, and versed in a range of programming languages, David has developed web, environmental, and mobile experiences for a wide variety of industries.
 After several successes with tech startups and running his own software company, David joined Microsoft to follow his passion: crafting tools that help developers create better app experiences.
 When not at a computer or with his family, David is running through the woods.